The Language of Flowers

 Litho-Stone (Lithographic Stone)

-Lithotint is a type of greasy fluid lithographic ink with an added emulsifying agent patented as Lithotint by Charles Joseph Hullmandel in 1840.
-It worked the same way as the older ink producing solid blacks if used at full strength, but if diluted with a chemical solvent or water it was able to produce transparent washes that would look like a watercolor when used with a brush.
+Lithotint is a type of greasy fluid lithographic ink with an added emulsifying agent patented by Charles Joseph Hullmandel in 1840.
+It could produce solid blacks if used at full strength, but if diluted with a chemical solvent or water it was able to produce transparent washes that would look like a watercolor if applied with a brush.
 It was also fluid enough to use with a pen for finer work.
-Unfortunately the tonal values produced are often unpredictable and etch differently if dissolved in water or solvent.
-The small clumps of undiluted fatty material in these washes often give them a mottled look when used thinly.
+Unfortunately the tonal values produced are often unpredictable and they etch differently if dissolved in water rather than solvent.
+The small clumps of undiluted fatty material in these washes often give them a mottled look when applied in a thin layer.
 The term Lithotint is nothing more than a product name, which has too often been confused with the actual process of drawing with washes.
 This greasy ink is now usually referred to as liquid tusche, from the German tuschen.

-The process of gently burnishing the surface of a substrate used in relief printing, which compresses its organic structure.
+Lowering is the process of gently burnishing the surface of a substrate used in relief printing, which compresses its organic structure.
 This makes it fall just under the printing plane, preventing it from picking up a normal load of ink when rolled.
 While lowering can add some tonal variation to a print, the results are usually inconsistent so it is used sparingly on both woodcuts and wood engravings.
 Sometimes the effects of lowering are cause by damage to the substrate and not intention.

 Lusterchrome is the trade name for photochrome postcards manufactured by the Tichnor Brothers.

 Luxochrom is the trade name used by the Noyer Photo Studio in Paris for their art cards printed in halftone lithography.